Design map-based visualizations

 There is a lot of flexibility in the expert determination method.
 It requires a user with adequate knowledge and expertise to apply generally accepted scientific and statistical principles and methods in a way that renders the data de-identified with a very low risk of re-identification.
 A key aspect of the expert determination method is that the techniques used to make the expert determination are documented.

 You must determine the best method to provide the right level of data for different members of your team, depending on their roles and tasks.
-You will provide point level identifiable data to some internal users.
+You'll provide point level identifiable data to some internal users.
 These authorized users may perform case management and investigation, looking for potential sources of exposure.
 They might need the residential addresses to calculate optimized routes for home visits.
 Others, however, will need a de-identified minimum viable dataset.

 Make a heat map